Dewb/monome-rack/docs/content/modules/teletype.md

 Choose **Firmware Tools > Switch Firmware** to see alternate firmware options for Teletype.

-Currently there are firmware builds for the teletype 4.0 and 5.0-beta release streams.
-4.0 is the default; at some point after 5.0 is out of beta, it will become the default for newly placed modules, but modules already placed in your patch will remain 4.0.
+Currently there are firmware options for the Teletype 4.x and 5.x release streams.
+Older versions of monome-rack used Teletype 4.x by default; as of monome-rack 2.2.5, newly placed modules will default to 5.x, but modules already placed in your patch will stay on whatever they're currently using.

-Switching firmware will reset the VRAM and NVRAM for the module, so export any scenes you want to keep before to text files before switching firmware editions.
+Switching firmware will reset the active scene VRAM and the stored scenes NVRAM for the module.
+Make sure to export any scenes you want to keep before switching firmware editions.

 # Further reading